lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   Port to listen on for tapeserver connections (default is 9424)

 CHUNKS_LOOP_MAX_CPS
-  Chunks loop shouldn*t check more chunks per seconds than given number (default is 100000)
+  Chunks loop shouldn't check more chunks per seconds than given number (default is 100000)

 CHUNKS_LOOP_MIN_TIME